Jerling1989/Dark-Passages/README.md

 - When the user clicks one of the words underneath the images it will load a Modal that will autoplay a scene, clip, or trailer for the Movie or TV Show they are interested in.
 ![Slide Three](assets/img/readme/slide-3.png)

+- This last screenshot is just to display the change in color of the words underneath the pictures when a user hovers over them.
 ![Slide Four](assets/img/readme/slide-4.png)